-Over the past few years, USB mics have been INCREASINGLY popular for home recording, singing, recording music, recording instruments, and recording vocals.
+Over the past few years, USB mics have been INCREASINGLY popular for home recording, singing, music, instruments, and vocals.

-Throughout the evolution of the microphone, there have been numerous best picks out there, and we’re about to review one of the best-known USB microphones in the market today!
+Throughout the evolution of the microphone, there have been numerous best picks out there, and I’m about to review one of the best-known USB microphones in the market today!

 Introducing the Rode NT USB and the Audio Technica AT2020 USB!

-At the end of this article, you’ll be able to determine which microphone is best suited for YOUR recording needs!
+At the end of this article, you’ll be able to determine which microphone best suits your recording needs!

 Rode NT USB Overview